tldr-pages/tldr/pages/windows/cipher.md

 # cipher

-> Displays or alters the encryption of directories and files on NTFS volumes.
+> Display or alter the encryption of directories and files on NTFS volumes.
 > More information: <https://learn.microsoft.com/windows-server/administration/windows-commands/cipher>.

 - Display information about a specific encrypted file or directory: